Decipher/textimage/README.txt

 1. via Content Type field display formatters

-   - Access 'Content type' administration features via Administration-> Structure->Content Types
+   - Access 'Content type' administration features via Manage > Structure > Content Types.
-   - Select the content type for which you want to manage a Textimage field (e.g. Article, Basic page, etc.)
+   - Select the content type for which you want to manage a Textimage field (e.g. Article, Basic page, etc.).
-   - If you need to create a new field, in the 'Manage Fields' tab, add a new field of type 'Text' (or 'Long text', or 'Long text and summary') or 'Image'
+   - If you need to create a new field, in the 'Manage Fields' tab, add a new field of type 'Text' (or 'Long text', or 'Long text and summary') or 'Image'.
-   - In the 'Manage Display' tab, select a 'Textimage' format for the field created above (or any existing one)
+   - In the 'Manage Display' tab, select a 'Textimage' format for the field created above (or any existing one).
-   - Click on the gear icon
+   - Click on the gear icon.
-   - Select from the 'Image style' dropdown the image style you want to use to represent the content as a Textimage
+   - Select from the 'Image style' dropdown the image style you want to use to represent the content as a Textimage.
    - If the field is a multi-value text field, an option is presented to select whether to generate a single image or multiple images.
 In the first case, the formatter will pass sequentially each field value to a separate image